nestjs/throttler/README.md

 A Rate-Limiter for NestJS, regardless of the context.

+For an overview of the community storage providers, see [Community storage providers](#community-storage-providers)

 This package comes with a couple of goodies that should be mentioned, first is the `ThrottlerModule`.

 ## ThrottlerModule